kitsumed/FoxyMoe-DiscordBot/README.md

 ### Prerequisites
 1. [Node.js](https://nodejs.org)
 2. [Oobabooga WebUI (Github repo)](https://github.com/oobabooga/text-generation-webui) Follow the installation procedure in their [readme](https://github.com/oobabooga/text-generation-webui?tab=readme-ov-file#how-to-install)
+> [!CAUTION]
+> The chat bot showcase was done on oobabooga webui **v1.10.1**.
+If you plan to use embeddings (vector search) for the long term memory, you may have a problem with oobabooga as a module is missing.
+Please refer to [this issue](https://github.com/oobabooga/text-generation-webui/issues/4836#issuecomment-2241726323) to correct it.

 ### Installation
 This guide assume your already have installed Oobabooga webui, a model inside the webui and created a Discord Bot.